Superfluid $^4$He as a rigorous test bench for different damping models in nanoelectromechanical resonators: Methods

 and

 where the resonance position $f_r$ is a function of the squared displacement amplitude $ x_0^2 = (x_1^s)^2 + (x_1^c)^2 $

 where $D$ is, to a first approximation, a constant.
 For a linear response $D=0$.
 We extract from the fits the resonance frequency $f_0$ and the damping rate $\Delta f$ of the mechanical resonator.
-The resonance frequency is given by $f_0 = 1/(2\pi) \sqrt{k/m}$, where $k$ and $m$ are the effective spring constant and mass of the resonator.
+The linear resonance frequency is given by

 Example responses are shown in Fig.~\ref{fig:example}.
 In the experiments we study how the response is affected by the temperature, magnetic field, and the presence of superfluid $^4$He.
+Especially changes in the damping rate $\Delta f$ and resonance frequency $f_0$ extracted from the fits are particularly useful, as they give direct information about dissipative and reactive forces acting on the device.

 The devices are installed in a hermetically sealed container, which is attached to a mixing chamber stage of a dilution refrigerator.
 The temperature of the mixing chamber stage is monitored with a ruthenium oxide thermometer and controlled with a resistive heater mounted on the mixing chamber plate.
 The container is connected via a thin capillary to a gas handling system at room temperature.
 For vacuum measurements, the container is first flushed at room temperature with helium gas, and then pumped with a turbomolecular pump for at least 10 hours before cooling down the cryostat.
 The container has on its bottom a silver sinter with area $\sim \SI{10}{\m^2}$ for thermalizing the fluid.
 In vacuum measurements, the sinter acts as a cryopump for residual $^4$He gas.
-For fluid measurements, the container is filled slowly via the capillary while the container is kept at a low temperature ($T<\SI{1}{\kelvin}$).
-This results in a low amount of remnant vortices in the experimental cell \cite{Yano2005}.
-This has been verified with separate force-velocity measurements of a quartz tuning fork installed in the same experimental cell.
+For fluid measurements, helium gas with a nominal purity of 6.0 (impurity content $<1\,{\rm ppm}$) is admitted to the container slowly via a capillary filling line while the container is kept at a low temperature ($T<\SI{1}{\kelvin}$).
+This filling procedure is expected to limit amount of remnant vortices in the experimental cell \cite{Yano2005}.

-In a fluid, the motion of the mechanical resonator couples to the fluid motion, and the effective mass increases.
-The mass enhancement is determined from the ratio of frequencies measured in vacuum and in fluid

-where $m_0$ and $m$ are the effective masses in vacuum and in fluid, and $f_{0, {\rm vac}}$ and $f_{0, {\rm LHe}}$ are the resonance frequencies in vacuum and in fluid, respectively.
-Quite often, damping is characterized via the inverse quality factor, $ Q^{-1} = \Delta f / f_0 $, which relates the energy lost per cycle to the energy stored in the oscillations.
-Mass enhancement is expected to increase the intrinsic quality factor of a mechanical resonator immersed in an ideal fluid, as additional energy is stored in the motion of the fluid.